Aevit/ObjectiveZipDemo/README.md

 Wrap apis of zip and unzip.

 Can zip a file or all files of a folder.
+Can unzip with folders if there is folder in the zip file.

 Just wrapped based on [Objective-Zip](https://github.com/gianlucabertani/Objective-Zip).